e-strobel-lab/TECtools/TECdisplay_README/README.md

 -f/--out-prefix <output_file_prefix>       Output file prefix (required).
 Prefix to append to all output files.

--p/--path <TECdisplay_navigator_path>      Path to TECdisplay_navigator executable (optional).
-Only needed if TECdisplay_navigator
+-p/--path <TECdisplay_navigator_path>      Absolute path to TECdisplay_navigator executable (optional).
+This must be the absolute
-                                           has not been added to PATH.
+                                           path; a relative path is not valid.
+Only needed if TECdisplay_navigator has not been added to PATH.

 -a/--aggregate                             Generate file in which the fraction bound columns of filtered variant output files are
                                            aggregated into a single file (optional).
 This option can only be used when standard